pmmunderhood/pmmunderhood/pages/instruction.md

 Please use this checklist for your first day:

 1. Change the profile picture and the bio in the profile.
 2. Introduce yourself.
-Tell about yourself and your company
+Tell about yourself and your company.
 3. Publish the plan for the week.
 4. [Pin the tweet](https://twitter.com/twittersupport/status/458707240325615617)
  with the plan.